close

 Words: 692|Pages: 2|4 min read

-The First Amendment, and the entire Bill of Rights, were not initially included in the Constitution and it was not until December 15, 1791 that the First Amendment became part of the US.
-Constitution.
-When the Constitution was written in 1787, it left out individual rights for citizens which led to the refusal of many states to ratify it.
-The Constitution of the U.S. was made to embody the fundamental principles of a government, but the lack of a Bill of Rights was the main reason why many opposed the ratification of it.
+The First Amendment, along with the entire Bill of Rights, was not initially included in the Constitution.
+It was not until December 15, 1791, that the First Amendment became part of the U.S. Constitution.
+When the Constitution was written in 1787, it omitted individual rights for citizens, which led to the refusal of many states to ratify it.
+The Constitution of the U.S. was designed to embody the fundamental principles of a government, but the lack of a Bill of Rights was the main reason why many opposed its ratification.

 The first article of the First Amendment guaranteed the freedom of religion and worship.
-The clause as Thomas Jefferson pointed out had established a “wall of separation between the church and the state” (Jefferson).
+The clause, as Thomas Jefferson pointed out, had established a “wall of separation between the church and the state” (Jefferson, 1802).
 Nevertheless, according to the article, the government was banned from establishing an official church.
-However, the freedom of worship was ensured with some exceptions that had been added later on include prohibiting ritual slaughter and denying medical care for religious purposes.
+However, the freedom of worship was ensured with some exceptions that were added later, including prohibiting ritual slaughter and denying medical care for religious purposes.

-The freedom of expression and press was guaranteed in the First Amendment as well; thus, some exceptions were forced on.
+The freedom of expression and press was also guaranteed in the First Amendment; thus, some exceptions were imposed.
 The article gives the press the right to criticize the government.
-However, some exceptions which endow the government the right to censor the press were made during wartimes.
-For example, President Abraham Lincoln was the first to censor the anti-Union newspapers during the Civil War.
-In addition, using abusive language against the flag, Government and Constitution was considered as a crime in World War I. In addition to wartime, the freedom of expression and press are limited in matter of obscene materials.
+However, exceptions that endow the government with the right to censor the press were made during wartimes.
+For example, President Abraham Lincoln was the first to censor anti-Union newspapers during the Civil War.
+Additionally, using abusive language against the flag, government, and Constitution was considered a crime during World War I (Schudson, 2008).
+In addition to wartime, the freedom of expression and press is limited in matters of obscene materials.

 Get a custom paper now from our expert writers.

-In conclusion, regardless to some minor exceptions and refinements, the three essential rights of freedom were covered by the First Amendment.
-By having their rights to excercise their preferred religion, of expression and of peacefully protesting against the government, liberty was guaranteed to certain citizens of the U.S.
+In conclusion, regardless of some minor exceptions and refinements, the three essential rights of freedom were covered by the First Amendment.
+By having their rights to exercise their preferred religion, express themselves, and peacefully protest against the government, liberty was guaranteed to certain citizens of the U.S. These freedoms have become foundational principles that continue to shape American democracy and civil liberties today.

 Image of Dr. Oliver Johnson